Take simple actions to lead a more sustainable lifestyle and help us reach our goals.

 - Run your washing machine in the cold “bright colors” setting to save energy.
 Using cold water also makes your fabrics last longer, it takes a lot of water and energy to produce a pair of jeans.

 - Report any leaks, water fountains with low pressure, and other maintenance requests here.

 - Grab your bantam bus pass and hop on Hartford’s CT Transit bus system.

 - Before you bring a personal vehicle to campus consider bringing a bike and signing up for a Zipcar membership.
 Fewer personal cars on campus reduces traffic, congestion and CO2 emissions.

 - Wheeli is also a carpooling app available for college students.

 Donate, Compost, and Recycle

 - Trinity College participates in single stream recycling, this means all your recyclables go in the same bin.
 All our dining facilities participate in a compost program, students can compost their food scraps in Mather Hall.
 For more information on recycling and composting click here.

 - Help us reduce the amount of waste that goes into the landfill.
-Here are are couple of tips:
+Here are a couple of tips:

 - Carry your own refillable water bottle at all times.